ionixjunior/ionixjunior.dev/src/content/en/posts/2022-01-03-video-tutorials-for-developing-interfaces-with-xamarin-forms.md

 tags = ["xamarin"]
 +++

-<p class="intro"><span class="dropcap">I</span>n May 2020, I hosted a live session asking, "What would you like to see in video tutorials about developing interfaces with Xamarin.Forms?"
+In May 2020, I hosted a live session asking, "What would you like to see in video tutorials about developing interfaces with Xamarin.Forms?"
 So, what happened to that initiative?
-That's what you'll find out in this post.</p>
+That's what you'll find out in this post.

 [During and after the live session][live], I took note of all the suggested ideas and organized them on a [GitHub board][board].
 Many ideas were submitted, and I want to thank everyone for their participation.
 After organizing everything, I started producing the content, but I had not yet publicly shared the results of the work.